 There is inestimable value and purpose in having outer teachers and in teaching yoga.

 In doing yoga, the best teacher one will ever have is alive and well inside.
+In every breath, every posture, and all the moments and transitions in between, the inner teacher is offering guidance.

 Connecting the femur to the tibia, the knees receive considerable stress from above and below, making their stabilizing muscles and especially ligaments among the most frequently strained in physical yoga practices.